Bukareszt/Bukareszt/README.md

 # 👋 Hi, I’m @Bukareszt
-👀 I’m interested in designing applications with the microservice architecture and creating automatizations with difrent integrations (Discord, Google Cloud and Client Relation Manegment systems).
+👀 I’m interested in designing applications with the microservice architecture and creating automatizations with different integrations (Discord, Google Cloud and Client Relation Manegment systems).

 - :orange_book: I am learning use AWS and Next.js